 Do you know where the pilot light is on your furnace?
 If not, don’t worry— you’re not alone.
 Many people don’t know how to relight a pilot light or are scared to try, but it’s actually a very simple process.

 Today we’ll show you where the pilot light is on a furnace and how to relight it (safely).
-We will also provide some tips for troubleshooting when the pilot light goes out and what to do next!
+We will also provide some tips for troubleshooting when the pilot light goes out and what to do next before calling for a furnace repair.

 What is a Pilot Light?